Like-kind exchange

 A like-kind exchange under United States tax law, also known as a 1031 exchange, is a transaction or series of transactions that allows for the disposal of an asset and the acquisition of another replacement asset without generating a current tax liability from the sale of the first asset.
-A like-kind exchange can involve the exchange of one business for another business, one real estate investment property for another real estate investment property, livestock for qualifying livestock, and exchanges of other qualifying assets.
+In current law (post-2017), section 1031 applies only to exchanges of real property held for productive use in a trade or business or for investment.
 Like-kind exchanges have been characterized as tax breaks or "tax loopholes".

 U.S. Tax Code section 1031

-This kind of transaction is also called a "1031 exchange", because Internal Revenue Code section 1031 of the U.S. Internal Revenue Code allows owners of certain kinds of assets to defer capital gains taxes on any exchange of like-kind properties.
-Both the relinquished property and the acquired property must be like-kind, and must be held for business or investment purposes.
-The sum of assets of each side of the exchange must be equal in value.
-Taxes on capital gains are not charged upon sale of a property if a qualifying replacement property is acquired.
-The transaction has to be properly structured, including that the taxpayer cannot be deemed to have actually or constructively received the sales price of the relinquished property.
-To avoid "constructive receipt" of the sales proceeds, a neutral party is often used to maintain the sales proceeds out of the reach of the taxpayer.
-The replacement property generally must be "identified" within 45 days of when the original property is transferred, and must be "acquired" within 180 days of when the original property is transferred.
-If the transaction is handled properly, the payment of tax is deferred until the replacement property is later sold with no reinvestment in a qualifying property.
+This kind of transaction is also called a "1031 exchange", because Internal Revenue Code section 1031 allows owners of certain kinds of assets to defer capital gains taxes on an exchange of like-kind properties.
+Both the relinquished property and the acquired property must be like-kind real property, and must be held for business or investment purposes.
+The sum of the values on each side of the exchange need not be equal; if a taxpayer receives cash or other non-like-kind property (boot), gain is recognized to the extent of the boot.
+Taxes on capital gains are not charged upon the disposition if a qualifying replacement property is acquired and the transaction otherwise meets the requirements.
+The transaction has to be properly structured, including that the taxpayer cannot be deemed to have actually or constructively received the sales price of the relinquished property; safe harbors address use of a qualified intermediary, escrow, or trust to avoid constructive receipt.
+The replacement property generally must be "identified" within 45 days after the transfer of the original property and must be "acquired" within 180 days of that transfer.
+If the transaction is handled properly, the payment of tax is deferred until the replacement property is later sold without reinvestment in qualifying property.

-The idea behind this section of the tax code is that when an individual or a business sells a property to buy another, no economic gain has been achieved.
-There has simply been a transfer from one property to another.
-For example, if a real estate investor sells an apartment building to buy another one, he or she will not be charged tax on any gains he or she made on the original apartment building.
+The idea behind this section of the tax code is that when an individual or a business sells a property to buy another, no economic gain has been achieved; there has simply been a transfer from one property to another.
+For example, if a real estate investor sells an apartment building to buy another one, the investor will not be charged tax on any gains realized on the original apartment building to the extent the transaction qualifies and no boot is received.
 When the investor sells the original apartment building and purchases a new one, the value used from the original to buy the new one has not changed – the only thing that has changed is where the value resides.